Combinatorial Energy Learning for Image Segmentation: Experiments

 \subsection{Evaluation}

-We compared our method to the state-of-the-art agglomeration method GALA~\cite{nunez2013machine}, which is designed to use as image features voxel-wise predicted probabilities of boundary vs.\ cell interior.~\footnote{GALA also supports multi-channel image features, potentially representing predicted probabilities of additional classes, such as mitochondria, but we did not make use of this functionality as we did not have training data for additional classes for both datasets.} To obtain such probabilities from our low-level convolutional neural network classifier, which predicts edge affinities \emph{between} adjacent voxels rather than per-voxel predictions, we compute for each voxel the minimum connection probability to any voxel in its 6-connectivity neighborhood, and treat this as the probability/score of it being cell interior.
+We compared our method to the state-of-the-art agglomeration method GALA~\cite{nunez2013machine}, which trains a random forest classifier to predict merge decisions using image features derived from boundary probabilities.~\footnote{GALA also supports multi-channel image features, potentially representing predicted probabilities of additional classes, such as mitochondria, but we did not make use of this functionality as we did not have training data for additional classes.} To obtain such probabilities from our low-level convolutional neural network classifier, which predicts edge affinities \emph{between} adjacent voxels rather than per-voxel predictions, we compute for each voxel the minimum connection probability to any voxel in its 6-connectivity neighborhood, and treat this as the probability/score of it being cell interior.

+For comparison, we also evaluated a watershed procedure applied to the CNN affinity graph output, under varying parameter choices, to measure the accuracy of the deep CNN boundary classification without the use of an agglomeration procedure.
+Finally, we evaluated the accuracy of the publicly released automated segmentation of FIB-25 (referred to as \emph{7colseg1})~\cite{flyemdata} that was the basis of the proofreading process used to obtain the ground truth; it was produced by applying watershed segmentation and a variant of GALA agglomeration to the predictions made by an Ilastik~\cite{sommer2011ilastik}-trained voxel classifier.

-For each of the two datasets, we trained and tested both GALA and CELIS, using the same initial oversegmentations.
-Consistent with prior work~\cite{malis2009,Ciresan:2012f,nunez2013machine}, we evaluated the agglomeration results on each test volume by computing two measures of segmentation consistency relative to the ground truth: Variation of Information~\cite{meilua2007comparing} and Rand $F_1$ score, defined as the $F_1$ classification score over connectivity between all voxel pairs within the volume.
-The former has the advantage of weighing segments linearly in their size rather than quadratically.
+We tested both GALA and CELIS using the same initial oversegmentations for the training and test regions.
+To compare the accuracy of the reconstructions, we computed two measures of segmentation consistency relative to the ground truth: Variation of Information~\cite{meilua2007comparing} and Rand $F_1$ score, defined as the $F_1$ classification score over connectivity between all voxel pairs within the volumes; these are the primary metrics used in prior work.~\cite{malis2009,Ciresan:2012f,nunez2013machine} The former has the advantage of weighing segments linearly in their size rather than quadratically.

 Because any agglomeration method is ultimately limited by the quality of the initial oversegmentation, we also computed the accuracy of an \emph{oracle} agglomeration policy that greedily optimizes the error metric directly.
 (Computing the true globally-optimal agglomeration under either metric is intractable.)
-This serves as an (approximate) upper bound that is useful separating the error due to agglomeration from the error due to the initial oversegmentation.
+This serves as an (approximate) upper bound that is useful for separating the error due to agglomeration from the error due to the initial oversegmentation.